 Academic action matters, which involve the review of undergraduate academic standing and which do not include alleged Academic Honor Principle violations, are heard by a COS panel consisting of two faculty members, one of the administrative members selected by the President, and the non-voting COS Chair.

-A Subcommittee of the COS, comprised of one faculty member, one of the members selected by the President, one student, the non-voting Registrar or a representative, and the non-voting COS Chair shall be impaneled to consider appeals of registrarial actions including but not limited to the following:
+The Dean of the College, or a designee, shall consider appeals of registrarial actions including but not limited to the following:

-Students must file with the Judicial Affairs Office (JAO) a written statement explaining the basis of the appeal, together with all relevant supporting materials, within seven days of the date of the Registrar's written decision.
+Students must file with the Office of Community Standards & Accountability a written statement explaining the basis of the appeal, together with all relevant supporting materials, within seven days of the date of the Registrar's written decision.

-The Judicial Affairs Office (JAO) releases an annual report on the Dartmouth Undergraduate Disciplinary System which includes information about individual and organizational student misconduct for the previous year.
+The Office of Community Standards & Accountability releases an annual report on the Dartmouth Undergraduate Disciplinary System which includes information about individual and organizational student misconduct for the previous year.